 Will the Student Health Center or IU Health be checking on them?

 Each student in Ashton will receive a welcome packet with resources that will help them complete quarantine or isolation successfully.
 It also provides resources from Counseling and Psychological Services (CAPS), to help students manage the psychological and emotional effects of living in quarantine or isolation.

 All students in quarantine and isolation will be instructed to download the IU Health Twistle app to their phone or device.
 Each day, the app will remind the student to check their temperature and monitor any symptoms.
 If a student’s symptoms worsen, Twistle will alert an IU Health nurse to call and check in with the student.
-At any time, the student may call the IU Student Health Center, Monday – Friday, between the hours of 8 a.m. – 4:30 p.m. or the IU Virtual Health app (available in Google Play) and Apply at One.IU for assistance or questions.
-The welcome packet also includes resources from Counseling and Psychological Services (CAPS), which will help students manage the psychological and emotional effects of living in quarantine or isolation.
+At any time, the student may call the IU Student Health Center, Monday – Friday, between the hours of 8 a.m. – 4:30 p.m. or the IU Virtual Health app (available in Google Play) at One.IU for assistance or questions.

-What should I do, my roommate tested positive?
+What should I do if my roommate tests positive?

 If one roommate tests positive through IU testing, the other will be contacted through Contact Tracing and given instructions on what they will need to do given their recent interactions with their roommate.
 If your roommate tests positive whether through IU testing or other testing, you should self-quarantine in your current space and contact the IU Health Virtual Screening Clinic as soon as possible.
 From there, you will be able to speak with a medical professional and put in touch with our Contact Tracing Team as needed.

 Will students they be expected to manage their classes online if they are in quarantine or isolation?